bigOconstant/inventory-bot/Readme.md

 **delayseconds**: delay in seconds between checks.

 Each url is checked in a seperate thread so they can be ran concurrently.

+**useragent**: String to tell server what web browser you are using.
+Spoofing browser